sparkdq.checks#

 - validate_range() RowCountBetweenCheckConfig [source]

-Validate the logical consistency of the configured bounds.
+Validate the logical consistency of the configured boundary parameters.

 - Return type: